adrianobono/products-shop-app/README.md

     5) If everthing is ok the project will be load automatically in your defaut browser at port 3000 (<http://localhost:3000>)

+### Run tests:
+    In a terminal using the project path type: yarn test and press enter;

 ### Info:

 - The project needs a internet conectio to access the online API.
+- On checkout this mock credit card number: 4242 4242 4242 4242

 #### Future improvements